gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

    The method is protected (starts with "_") because it shall not be called from outside the discipline.
-   External calls that trigger the discipline execution use the :meth:`.MDODiscipline.execute` public method from the base class, which provides additional services before and after calling :meth:`!MDODiscipline._run`.
+   External calls that trigger the discipline execution use the :meth:`.Discipline.execute` public method from the base class, which provides additional services before and after calling :meth:`!Discipline._run`.
    These services,
    such as data checks by the grammars, are provided by |g|